Why Keep the 50% Capital Gains Tax Discount?

 Broad Benefits, Not Just for the “1%”

-By contrast, the skewed dollar figures come from the fact that wealthy investors make bigger gains per person.
-Yes, wealthier Australians do get a larger slice of the total “pie” – one study found the top 10% of households by income received roughly 70–75% of the total CGT discount dollars in a year.
+In contrast, the skewed dollar figures come from the fact that wealthy investors make bigger gains per person.
+Yes, it is true that wealthier Australians do get a larger slice of the total “pie” – one study found the top 10% of households by income received roughly 70–75% of the total CGT discount dollars in a year.
 But tens of thousands of ordinary Australians make up the rest of that pie, sharing around 25–30% of the benefit by value.
 The key is that the discount isn’t an exclusive club – it’s available to anyone who invests and holds an asset for over a year.
 Big investors might eat more of the cake, but a lot of Australians still get a piece.
 Cutting the discount in half (from 50% to 25%, as some propose) wouldn’t just trim the cake for billionaires – it would also take a tax-saving slice away from that broad base of everyday investors.
 For someone who is not super-wealthy but has, say, a $50,000 capital gain on shares they held for a few years, the current discount saves them about $3,750 in tax (if they’re on a 30% marginal rate).
 Halving the discount would mean they save only about $1,875 – losing nearly $2,000 extra to the tax man.
 That’s a meaningful difference to a normal individual investor.

 Remember: No CGT Before 1985